joshydavid/information-security-study-notes/resources/cryptography.md

 - Hashing is a one-way operation that takes an input and converts it into a fixed-size string of characters, which is typically a hash value known as digest.
 This is irreversible since it's one way.
 - Encryption is a two-way operation, the data is scrambled and transformed into unreadable format but it can later be decrypted and reverted to the original form using the correct key.
 - Encoding is the process to transform the data in such a format that can be used by different systems.
-No keys require to decode, its more for data usability instead of confidential.
+No keys require to decode, its more for data usability instead of confidentiality.

 ## Explain the concept of least privilege and why it’s important in information security